magicicada/cs1px/documents/about_this_course.md

 ## Tools we will use:

 I am planning to use a number of tools throughout this semester, including:
-- Jupyter notebooks: (I run these via Anaconda, but you are welcome to use any method you like.
-I will link a guide to using these in the first week.
+- Jupyter notebooks: (I run these via Anaconda of on Google's colab, but you are welcome to use any method you like.)
-- slido: this will let you anonymously ask questions or make requests
 - Moodle: all course information will be available on the Moodle page, some is also available on GitHub
 - GitHub: I'll be maintaining a repo with notebooks and other materials for the course, but use this only if it is convenient for you.
 Moodle will be the authoritative source.
 - more may be added as we go